monadplus/monadplus.github.io/_posts/2022-04-19-free-interpreter.md

 _"Write a stack-based interpreted language (byte code) that includes: literals, arithmetic operations, variables, and control flow primitives.
 As a bonus, add asynchronous primitives such as fork and await."_

 Fortunately, I was already familiar with the assignment because I implemented a [statically typed programming language](https://github.com/monadplus/CPP-lang) a year ago.
-Consequently, I decided to take this as a chance and do something than the rest of the candidates.
+Consequently, I decided to take this as a chance and do something different than the rest of the candidates.
 Spoiler: free monads!

 # Free monads